-Best Streaming Devices 2020
+Stream with the best devices of 2021

 - No Dolby Vision or Atmos

-The Roku Streambar combines Roku's streaming OS with a budget soundbar that will instantly upgrade your TV speakers.

-Best Budget Stick for 1080p TVs: Amazon Fire TV Stick Lite
+Best budget stick for 1080p TVs: Fire TV Stick Lite

 Even if most streaming sticks today include 4K capabilities by default, shoppers with FHD TVs can save some money and buy the entry-level versions of our top picks.
 Amazon, Roku, and Google all sell 1080p-only streaming devices.
 Still, our personal favorite is the new Amazon Fire TV Stick Lite, which was built from recycled materials and has a low power mode whenever it's not in use to spare your electric bill.

-Despite its lightweight name, the Fire TV Stick Lite is actually 50% faster with Alexa commands and more powerful than the last generation of Fire TV Sticks, and has the same quad-core processor and 8GB of storage as the Fire TV Stick 4K.
-Also, Amazon has promised a new upcoming Fire TV update that will let you make up to 6 discrete profiles with personalized recommendations, as well as add improved Alexa navigation controls.
-Once the update rolls out, the Fire TV Stick Lite will get access to the same new interface as all the other, more expensive Sticks.
+Despite its lightweight name, the Fire TV Stick Lite is actually 50% faster with Alexa commands and more powerful than the last generation of Fire TV Sticks.
+It also has the same quad-core processor and 8GB storage as the Fire TV Stick 4K.
+Amazon has promised a new upcoming Fire TV update that will let you make up to six discrete profiles with personalized recommendations and add improved Alexa navigation controls.
+Once the update rolls out, the Fire TV Stick Lite will access the same new interface as all the other, more expensive Sticks.

-$30 for the latest version of Alexa and the Fire OS is a great deal.
-Of course, this low price means you're missing out on key features like 4K video, a remote that can control your television, Dolby Atmos, and so on.
+Getting the latest version of Alexa and the Fire OS for this price is a great deal.
+Of course, the low price means you're missing out on key features like 4K video, a remote that can control your television, Dolby Atmos, and so on.
 But if you're happy with FHD- and HDR-resolution video, why waste money when the Fire TV Stick Lite gives you everything you need?

 Pros: